-According to mi amiga, real cooks make tortilla from scratch every single day, without fail.
+According to mi amiga, real cooks make tortillas from scratch every single day, without fail.
 There is never a reason to buy them.

 You can find pretty darn good flour tortillas at the grocery store.
 It’s still worth making them on occasion because homemade flour tortillas are so fluffy and soft.

 However, it’s much harder to find great store-bought corn tortillas.

 In order to make corn tortillas taste fresh, they must be made without preservatives.
 Yet the masa (corn flour) in these tortillas is so very perishable once cooked, the tortillas must be eaten within a couple of days.

 Personally, I find most store-bought corn tortillas either taste fake (full of preservatives) or rancid because they’ve been sitting on the shelf too long.
 No bueno!